BaherTamer/SwiftSafeUI/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FBaherTamer%2FSwiftSafeUI%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/BaherTamer/SwiftSafeUI)

 # SwiftSafeUI
-**SwiftSafeUI** is a Swift package designed to streamline the management of deprecated SwiftUI APIs across iOS versions.
+**SwiftSafeUI** is a Swift package designed to streamline the management of deprecated SwiftUI APIs across OS versions.
 It provides a clean and efficient way to handle deprecation logic, ensuring your app always uses the latest APIs while seamlessly falling back to older, deprecated ones when necessary.

 <br/>

 ### Why Deprecation Handling Matters?
-As SwiftUI evolves, Apple frequently introduces new APIs and deprecates older ones.
-Supporting multiple iOS versions can lead to technical debt, as developers need to maintain compatibility without cluttering their code with version checks, conditional logic, and workarounds.
-Over time, this can make the codebase harder to maintain, slower to adapt to new changes, and more prone to bugs.
+As SwiftUI evolves with every release, Apple frequently introduces new APIs while deprecating older ones.
+Ignoring deprecated functionality can lead to accumulating technical debt, making your code harder to maintain and less adaptable to future changes.
+Without a proper strategy, version checks and workarounds can clutter your codebase, slowing down development and increasing the risk of bugs.
+Staying ahead of these changes ensures your app remains efficient, maintainable, and ready to leverage the latest SwiftUI improvements.

 <br/>

 ### What SwiftSafeUI Solves?
-**SwiftSafeUI** simplifies this process by encapsulating deprecation handling into reusable components.
+**SwiftSafeUI** simplifies managing deprecated APIs in SwiftUI, providing a structured and efficient approach to handling version-specific UI changes across different OS versions.
 It helps you:

-1. Use the latest SwiftUI APIs without worrying about breaking older iOS versions.
+1. **Seamlessly handle deprecations:** Automatically uses the latest SwiftUI APIs while gracefully falling back to older alternatives when needed.
-2. Reduce boilerplate code by centralizing version checks and fallback logic.
+2. **Reduce boilerplate and complexity:** Eliminates the need for scattered version checks and conditional logic, centralizing compatibility handling.
-3. Maintain a clean and future-proof codebase while supporting a wide range of iOS versions.
-4. Minimize technical debt by providing a structured approach to deprecation handling, ensuring your code remains scalable and maintainable as SwiftUI continues to evolve.
+3. **Future-proof your codebase:** Ensures your app remains adaptable as SwiftUI evolves, reducing manual maintenance and technical debt.
+4. **Improve scalability and maintainability:** Keeps your UI code clean, structured, and responsive, regardless of the OS versions your app supports.
+5. **Streamline SwiftUI development:** Provides safe modifiers, views, and environment values that abstract away compatibility concerns, allowing you to focus on building features.

 <br/>

-## 📝 Requirements
+## ⚙️ Compatibility
+- Swift 5.9+
 - iOS 13.0+

 <br/>